Sheffield: Upper Paleolithic

+Medieval period

 Following the departure of the Romans, the Sheffield area may have been the southern part of the Brittonic kingdom of Elmet, with the rivers Sheaf and Don forming part of the boundary between this kingdom and the kingdom of Mercia.
 Gradually, Anglian settlers pushed west from the kingdom of Deira.
 A Britonnic presence within the Sheffield area is evidenced by two settlements called Wales and Waleswood close to Sheffield.
 The settlements that grew and merged to form Sheffield, however, date from the second half of the first millennium, and are of Anglo-Saxon and Danish origin.
 In Anglo-Saxon times, the Sheffield area straddled the border between the kingdoms of Mercia and Northumbria.
-The Anglo-Saxon Chronicle reports that Eanred of Northumbria submitted to Egbert of Wessex at the hamlet of Dore (now a suburb of Sheffield) in 829, a key event in the unification of the kingdom of England under the House of Wessex.
+The Anglo-Saxon Chronicle reports that Eanred of Northumbria submitted to Egbert of Wessex at the hamlet of Dore (now a suburb of south west Sheffield) in 829, a key event in the unification of the kingdom of England under the House of Wessex.

 After the Norman conquest of England, insurrection by the populace led to the devastation of the Sheffield area during the Harrying of the North and Sheffield Castle was built to control the ruined local settlements.
 A small town developed that is the nucleus of the modern city.
 By 1296, a market had been established at what is now known as Castle Square, and Sheffield subsequently grew into a small market town.
-In the 14th century, Sheffield was already noted for the production of knives, as mentioned in Geoffrey Chaucer's The Canterbury Tales, and by the early 1600s it had become the main centre of cutlery manufacture in England outside London, overseen by the Company of Cutlers in Hallamshire.
+In the 14th century, Sheffield was already noted for the production of knives, as mentioned in Geoffrey Chaucer's The Canterbury Tales.

+Tudor and Stuart period

+Cardinal Thomas Wolsey stayed at Sheffield Manor for 16–18 days in 1530 when travelling to London to stand trial for high treason.
+He was hosted by George Talbot, 4th Earl of Shrewsbury.
+The cardinal was in disgrace about the annulment of Henry VIII and Catherine of Aragon's marriage.

 From 1570 to 1584, Mary, Queen of Scots, was imprisoned in Sheffield Castle and Sheffield Manor by George Talbot, 6th Earl of Shrewsbury, the husband of Bess of Hardwick, Countess of Shrewsbury.
 The Earl is buried in Sheffield Cathedral.